senseiji/blog4/_posts/data-engineering/2021-04-03-kce-process.md

 #
 subheadline: "Data Engineering"
 title: "Kce Process"
 teaser: "ML Academy has been teaching hundreds of students Data Engineering on Google Cloud, AWS, and Azure.
 Many of these people have successfully completed their certification exams and also got satisfying jobs in the industry.
 We have a very high success rate of the participants who complete our process, some of the quotes are given below.
-Based on our experience and our philosophy we have developed th"
+Based on our experience and our philosophy"
 categories:
   - Data Engineering